lauraxinli84/gpt_4o_system_card_gen_ai_f25_paper_presentation/README.md

 - Real-time audio generation (not just transcription)
 - Extensive safety mitigations for voice-specific risks

-**Critical Gaps:**
+**Limitations and Open Questions:**
-- Architecture details not disclosed (model size, tokenization, decoder design)
+- Architecture details undisclosed (difficult to reproduce/verify)
 - Training data composition unknown
 - Evaluation methods have limitations (TTS-based testing)
-- Anthropomorphization risks acknowledged but not fully addressed
+- Anthropomorphization risks need more research
+- Gap between benchmark performance and autonomous capabilities

 **Impact:**
 - **Near-term**: Enables new applications (live translation, conversational tutoring, accessibility)
 - **Long-term**: Sets paradigm for next generation of foundation models
 - **Research**: Opens questions about evaluation, safety, and optimal multimodal architectures
+- **Society**: Raises concerns about emotional reliance, voice cloning, and AI transparency

 **Future Directions:**
 - More efficient training methods for omni models
 - Better evaluation frameworks for multimodal capabilities
 - Open-source replications to enable broader research
-- Integration with robotics and embodied AI
+- Addressing safety challenges unique to human-like AI interaction

 ---

 **Questions for Discussion:**
 1. Can we trust benchmarks designed for text when evaluating multimodal models?
 2. How should we balance the benefits of human-like AI interaction against anthropomorphization risks?
-3. Will the "omni model" paradigm dominate, or will specialized models remain competitive?
-4. What architectural innovations could make omni models more sample-efficient to train?
+3. What level of architectural transparency should be expected from commercial AI systems?
+4. How can we evaluate streaming, real-time multimodal AI more effectively?

 ---